Atari CX40 joystick: Problems

 Right-handed users would normally hold the stick in their left hand by gripping the left side of the case with their thumb over the fire button, and fingers wrapped around the left side and bottom, while their right hand operated the stick.
 Some games allowed the stick to be rotated for left-handed users, or this could be done with some minor re-wiring.

 The ergonomics of the base and the need to hold it while pressing the fire button led to fatigue of the left thumb that became known as "joystick thumb".
 This was especially common in games that required the user to fire repeatedly or hold down the button for long periods, like Eastern Front (1941).
-This led to various "autofire" attachments, available as do-it-yourself plans, pre-assembled, or as parts of 3rd party sticks.
+This led to various "auto-fire" attachments, available as do-it-yourself plans, pre-assembled, or as parts of 3rd party sticks.
 These simulated rapid presses of the fire button as long as the button on the stick was held down.

 Small rubbery pads on the bottom allowed for stick placement on a desktop.
 However, the torque needed to operate the internal switches was more than enough to flip over the lightweight stick.
 Some 3rd party replacements used a much larger base and/or a shorter vertical stick so the torque was reduced.
 Generally those with bases large enough for one-handed use tended to be too large to use two-handed.
 Modifications using suction cups, also found on some 3rd party sticks, were generally regarded as more trouble than they were worth.

 The CX40 was infamous for its eventual breakdown from one of two problems.
-One was that the control ring on the bottom of the stick moulding was not very robust, and either the ring itself or the four small tabs that connected it to the stick could be broken by applying too much force.
+One was that the control ring on the bottom of the stick molding was not very robust, and either the ring itself or the four small tabs that connected it to the stick could be broken by applying too much force.
 The ring transmitted the force from the stick to the switches, so if it broke, the stick would no longer operate properly in that direction.
 This happened with "distressing regularity".
 The other problem was that the switches themselves would eventually wear out due to repeated use, normally with the top membrane cracking or the tape holding it in place wearing off.

 A common modification was to replace the switches with miniature snap-action switches (microswitches).
 Some of these, however, have the problem that their actuation is non-linear; they require considerable force to start moving compared to the force needed to complete the motion.
 When used in an otherwise unmodified CX40, this caused it to be more difficult to move along the diagonals, as one of the two switches being pushed would normally reach the threshold first, causing motion in that direction while the other was not yet pressed.
 In games that required fine control, like Jumpman, these solutions were generally unsuitable.
 Newer switches improve this action.